gbrabyn/laravel-crud/README.md

 # Laravel Full Stack CRUD Coding Exercise

-## Features

-A Laravel application to manage organisation's users:
+A Laravel application to manage organisation's users.

+## Application Behaviour

 1. `EMPLOYEE` users see the Home page after logging in.
 1. `EMPLOYEE` users can see a Users data grid but have no editing rights.
-1. `ADMIN` users can register a new user and create a new `Organisation`.
 1. `ADMIN` users see a Users data grid after logging in, including `ADMIN` users.
 1. `ADMIN` users can create, edit, and delete users.
+1. `ADMIN` users can create `ADMIN` users.
+1. `ADMIN` users cannot update or delete other `ADMIN` users.
+1. An `ADMIN` user cannot delete themself.
+1. An Organisations CRUD for `ADMIN` users.
+1. Users search form
 1. Seeders to create organisations and users, including admin users.
-1. An Organisations CRUD for `ADMIN` users.
 1. Tests for the users CRUD.
-1. Users search form
-1. A policy preventing `ADMIN` users from updating and deleting other `ADMIN` users.
-1. A policy preventing `ADMIN` users from deleting themself.

 ## Stack